xiongny/xiongny.github.io/_pages/about.md

   - /about.html
 ---

-This is the Nuoya Xiong's personal page.
-I am an under-graduate student in IIIS, Tsinghua.
-My research interest is theory of online learning, machine learning.
+Hi!
+This is Nuoya Xiong's personal page.
+I am an undergraduate student at IIIS (Yao class), Tsinghua University.
+I am also a visiting student at the University of Washington in Spring 2023.
+My research interest is learning theory, especially theory in reinforcement learning theory and deep learning theory.
+My research goal is to understand the phenomenon of machine learning and provide new efficient algorithms from the theoretical aspect, serving as a guide for the application of machine learning.